2008-2014 Dodge Challenger

 The Challenger's radio cavity (Crutchfield Research Photo)

-To get the old one out, pry the receiver trim panel out to release eight retaining clips, then disconnect the wiring harnesses and remove the trim panel.
+To get the old one out, use a panel tool to pry the receiver trim panel out to release eight retaining clips, then disconnect the wiring harnesses and remove the trim panel.
 Next, remove four Phillips screws that secure the receiver to the dash, disconnect the harnesses and remove the receiver.

 A single-DIN receiver will fit right in with the help of a mounting bracket that's included (at a deep discount) with your stereo purchase.
 A double-DIN receiver also comes with a mounting kit, but, you'll need to do a bit of work before you can install that one.

 Due to the depth of the receiver cavity, you'll need to cut the brace in the sub-dash in order to create space for your new 4" tall receiver.
 This isn't difficult for an experienced installer, but for a beginner, it could be a bit much.
 If you're not 100% comfortable cutting into your car's dash assembly, it's best to leave this job to a car audio professional.